yoonghan/RN_Android_Native/README.md

 ```

 3. When the application starts as blank.
 Do these steps.

- a.
-Close the app sample_reactnative in android.
+  1. Close the app sample_reactnative in android.
- b.
-Open the app again.
+  2. Open the app again.
- c.
-Press R and R again.
+  3. Press R and R again.
-  d.
-Wait few seconds (10 seconds)
+  4. Wait few seconds (10 seconds)